Bhavana851/AWS/Key-points in AWS.md

 # 1.What is AWS?

-AWS is a cloud computing platform offering a variety of services such as computing power, storage, and databases.
+AWS is a cloud computing platform offering a variety of services such as
+- computing power
+- storage and
+-  databases.

 # 2.Explain the key components of AWS.